somecallmejosh/ux-engineering-portfolio/content/dev-notes/building-a-modal-with-stencil-js.md

 ### Reduced Motion and Visibility

 - Transitions respect `prefers-reduced-motion` media query.
-- Modal is never rendered with `display: none` when open&mdash;it fades in/out using opacity.
+- Modal is never rendered with `display: none` when open.
+It fades in/out using opacity.
 - Focus styles are visible (not removed with `outline: none`).

 ### Common A11y Pitfalls to Avoid